Reverse a Number in Python

 Reversed Number (Stack): 9876

-Immutability and higher-order functions are two ideas that are used in functional programming.
-This is an illustration of how to use functional programming to reverse a number in Python.
+Functional programming uses immutability and higher-order functions.
+This example demonstrates how to use functional programming to reverse a number in Python.

-• Convert the number to a string and use the reduce function to accumulate the digits in reverse order.
+2. Use the reduce function to accumulate the digits in reverse order

-• Convert the final reversed string back to an integer.
+3. Convert the final reversed string back to an integer

 from functools import reduce